 Due to the numerous styles and applications, Zebco does not carry replacement parts for rods or repair rods.
 Zebco Brands rods under warranty will be replaced with respect to the terms and conditions of the specific rods offered warranty.

 This website is representative of Zebco Brands products.
 Should you need a traditional catalog, please email Customer Support and we will be happy to mail you one.
 Please be sure to include your name and complete mailing address.

 Shipping charges are NOT refunded unless the item was shipped to you in error.

 Standard orders ship via ground service and generally arrive in 7-10 business days.
 For even faster delivery, we offer next day or second day express delivery for an additional charge.
 Express packages will ship anywhere in the continental United States.
 See our Shipping Policy for more details.

 Warranty orders are shipped at no charge to the customer.

-If you are unable to find the part you need online, please contact Customer Support.
+Parts schematics will be made available as is possible.
+If you are unable to find the part you need online, please contact Customer Support

 For details on warranties, please refer to the Warranty page.

 If you need to have your reel serviced or repaired, visit the Service Center page to find an authorized service center near you.
 You will also need to fill out the product return form and send it along with your product.